 She eventually met her current partner, Jim, while staying at a shelter.
 The two managed to get housing at Metson Rooms seven years ago and have lived there since.

-Still, Gail isn’t one to dwell on what’s gone wrong.
-“You gotta move forward,” she says.
+“You gotta move forward,” Gail says.
 “You can’t just give up.”

 This article is hosted on an external website.